Lombiq/Helpful-Libraries/Readme.md

 ## Documentation

-Helpful Libraries consists of the following independent libraries (all in their own projects/packages):
+Helpful Libraries consists of the following independent libraries (all in their own projects/packages).
+Use the one specific to your use-case, or all at once by depending on `Lombiq.HelpfulLibraries`.

 - [ASP.NET Core Libraries](Lombiq.HelpfulLibraries.AspNetCore/Readme.md)